Rakeshnagarkar/Number_guessing_game/README.md

 ## Libraries/Tools

-I imported ‘random’ to implement shuffling and ‘collections’ for defaultdicts.
+I imported ‘random’ to implement shuffling of numbers.
 Python is my language of choice because I'm extremely comfortable in the environment and it is highly readable